shaikhneha2911/Deep-Face-Authorizor/README.md

 ## Deployment to Azure

 ### Services used
-- Azure container Registry (ACR) for Docker image of project is stored
+- Azure container Registry (ACR) for the Docker image of the project is stored
 - Azure App Services for deploying the application
 - GitHub Actions for CI/CD

-#### Please refer this [documentation](https://github.com/Rishav-hub/face_auth_dev/blob/main/docs/setup.md) for deployment to Azure.